P4bl246/Ensamblador-Assembler/ARCHITECTURE.en.md

 `.NAND = 20;`

-4. We go to the last case of the `operator` function and enter our new operator with its possible combinations (where we will represent this with the `$` symbol).
+4. We go to the last case of the `operador` function and enter our new operator with its possible combinations (where we will represent this with the `$` symbol).

 ~~~
 if(previous == '$'){